 The Art & Environment Committee is comprised of parishioners who are responsible for enhancing the church with seasonal decorations according to the Liturgical Seasons of the Catholic Church.

 CHOIR – (open to ages 18 and up) provides music at the Sunday 11:00 AM Mass.
-Rehearsals are Thursday 7:30 PM.
-Cantors from the choir sing Saturdays at 5:00 PM Vigil Mass.
+Rehearsals are Thursdays at 7:30 PM.
+Cantors from the choir sing on Saturdays at 5:00 PM Vigil Mass.
 If you are interested, please email: firstname.lastname@example.org

-FOLK GROUP – A group of musicians who minister to the parish weekly year round with contemporary Catholic music at the 9:00 AM mass.
+FOLK GROUP – A group of musicians who minister to the parish weekly year-round with contemporary Catholic music at the 9:00 AM Mass.
 (Music knowledge required.)
 Rehearsals are weekly.
 If you are interested, please call the Parish Office at 510-537-0806 or email: email@example.com.

-5:00 ENSEMBLE – A group of musicians who minister to the parish monthly year round with contemporary Catholic music at the 5:00 PM mass – typically, the fourth Saturday of the month although this is subject to change.
+5:00 PM ENSEMBLE – A group of musicians who minister to the parish monthly year round with contemporary Catholic music at the 5:00 PM Vigil Mass – typically, the fourth Saturday of the month although this is subject to change.
 (Music knowledge required.)
 Rehearsals are scheduled in the afternoon prior to the scheduled mass.
 If you are interested, please call the Parish Office at 510-537-0806 or email: firstname.lastname@example.org.

 Sacristans prepare the worship space for the celebration.
 This includes setting up the sacred vessels, ciborium and hosts.
 After the liturgy, the sacristan will help to clean up and leave the sacristy in good order for the next group of ministers that will come in for the following liturgy.
-Typically, 5:00 pm mass sets for 7:30 am.
-9:00 am mass sets for 11:00 am.
+Typically, 5:00 PM Vigil Mass sets for 7:30 AM.
+9:00 AM Mass sets for 11:00 AM Mass.

-Ushers are parishioners who assist with taking up the collection at weekend masses and who are available for distributing bulletins, special seating needs and emergencies.
+Ushers are parishioners who assist with taking up the collection at weekend masses and who are available for distributing bulletins, assisting with special seating needs and emergencies.